NeRio06/auto-archi/README.md

 Program that build the archi of your project by parsing his tree command output.

+What is the purpose of this project?

+As an IT student, we had practical coding sessions every week, during which the subject provided us with the desired repository architecture.
+I developed this program to expedite the setup of my repository.

 ## Prerequisites

 Before you proceed with the installation, ensure that you have the GCC compiler installed on your system.
 You can check if it's installed by running the following command: